School uniform: General

 In some cultures, the topic of school uniforms has sparked a multitude of controversies and debates over the years.
 Debates concerning the constitutionality and economic feasibility of uniforms also contribute to the controversy.

 In the United States, the implementation of school uniforms began following ten years of research indicating the effectiveness of private schools.
 Some state-school reformers cited this research to support policies linked to private and Catholic school success.
 Some public-school administrators hence began implementing uniform policies to improve the overall school environment and academic achievement of the students.
 This is based on the assumption that uniforms are the direct cause of behavioral and academic outcome changes.
 However, within the Catholic school literature, school uniforms have never been acknowledged as a primary factor in producing a Catholic school effect.

 Another area of controversy regarding school uniform and dress code policies revolve around the issue of gender.
 Nowadays, more teenagers are more frequently "dressing to articulate, or confound gender identity and sexual orientation", which brings about "responses from school officials that ranged from indifferences to applause to bans".
-In 2009, there were multiple conflicts across the United States arising from disparities between the students' perception of their own gender, and the school administrators' perception of the students' gender identity.
-Instances include the following:

-Spring 2009: Marion County, Florida – Students must dress "in keeping with their gender."
-A boy came to school wearing high-heeled boots, a stuffed bra, and a V-neck T-shirt; he was sent home to change because he was "cross-dressing."

-August 2009: A Mississippi senior girl was barred from yearbook because she had posed in a tuxedo.

-October 2009: A Cobb County, Georgia school sent home a boy who favored wigs, makeup, and skinny jeans.

-November 2009: A cross-dressing Houston senior was sent home because his wig violated the school's dress code rule that a boy's hair may not be "longer than the bottom of a regular shirt collar."

-Although not all schools in the United States require tye wearing of school uniforms, the US is slowly adopting the use of school uniforms.
-"Almost one in five US public schools required students to wear uniforms during the 2011-2012 school year, up from one in eight in 2003-2004."
-The ideology of school uniform is that it will create a safer environment for students and help with equality.
-In some areas uniforms have become essential due to the poverty level that the schools reside in.
-"Mandatory uniform policies in public schools are found more commonly in high-poverty areas."

-Stephanie Northen of The Guardian wrote that school uniforms are less controversial in the United Kingdom compared to the United States and are usually not opposed on free speech grounds.